turingschool/curriculum-site/module4/pd/lessons/linkedin_challenge.md

 * Install the [Careerflow Chrome Extension](https://chromewebstore.google.com/detail/careerflow-ai-job-applica/iadokddofjgcgjpjlfhngclhpmaelnli?pli=1)
 * Go to your Linkedin profile and click the blue box with a "C" in it on the right-hand side of the page
-* Make the recommended changes to your profile to improve it - you have until 2PM MT to get your scores in
+* Make the recommended changes to your profile to improve it
-* Tally up the scores of each team member and average them.

-The team spokesperson will DM your instructor(s) with your individual AND group's average score. **Scores must be submitted by 2PM MST!**

-The team with the highest average overall score will be the winners! 🎉
+* Submit your score on the intermission work submission form

-We will be creating a social media spotlight for the winning team members.  🔦
+We will be creating a social media spotlight for the highest scoring students.  🔦